Justin-Le/hyperspectral_classifier_DBN/README.md

 * The Pavia Centre image and its groundtruth in .txt format are located in the Data directory.
 Move them to the working directory as necessary.

-* Convert_mattotxt was used to convert the original .mat image and ground truth to .txt files.
+* A simple script was used to convert the original .mat image and ground truth to .txt files.
 The original .mat files can be obtained from the [University of Palis Vasco] (http://www.ehu.eus/ccwintco/index.php?title=Hyperspectral_Remote_Sensing_Scenes).

-* The complete Pavia Centre image cannot be loaded on some machines due to memory restrictions.
-To avoid crashes, an eighth-image is loaded by default.

 ### Notes on usage: